Five stages of hearing loss

 Where hearing loss differs from the five stages of grief and loss is due to a quantum leap forward in technology.
 How we listen to music and the world around us has changed dramatically.
 As a result, all hope is far from lost for my hearing-impaired brethren who can once again take charge of how and what we hear.
 Thanks to smart phones sneaking their way into almost all aspects of modern life, we’re never more than an arm’s length away from music, google, and millions, upon millions, of applications ranging from the inexplicably silly to damn near life changing.

 The Modern Ear

 For people such as myself, who need to be conscious of sharp contrasting tones creeping into my nightly playlists and irritating my sensitive ears, using Mimi limits unwanted surprises.
-Once the Mimi-Hearing-Technologies hearing test is complete, all music played via a partner of Mimi will be personally adjusted to suit your own individual hearing profile.
+Once the Mimi Hearing Test is complete, all music played via Mimi Music, or Mimi Inside products, will be personally adjusted to suit your own individual hearing profile.
 This is not a matter of simply making the sounds louder, or clearer – it allows you to take charge of how all sound interacts with your inner ear.

 Your headphones can also be adjusted to interpret the external sounds of the world around you.
 The sounds of external world can be set to match your hearing profile, without guesswork and in accordance with the latest scientific research.
 As a result, with one headphone hanging from an ear helping me hear more around me, my typical conversational catch phrases such as “excuse me?” “pardon?” and - the classic – “huh!?” become a thing of the past.
 It’s all a little bit incredible.
 And it means hearing loss, then, differs from the five stages of grief and loss, as thanks to a rapidly changing technological world – there is hope.